esa/cascade/doc/install.rst

 We follow the usual PR-based development workflow, thus cascade's ``main`` branch is normally kept in a working state.

-After downloading and/or unpacking heyoka.py's
-source code, go to heyoka.py's source tree, create a ``build`` directory and ``cd`` into it.
+After downloading and/or unpacking cascade's source code, go to cascade's source tree, create a ``build`` directory and ``cd`` into it.
 E.g., on a Unix-like system: